 How To Use Tor Browser

 As with any browser, you just enter the URL in the address bar and hit enter to visit the website you want.
-The bar next to the address bar is Quick search bar.
+The bar next to the address bar is a Quick search bar.
 It allows you to select websites such as Google, Amazon, Bing, Twitter, Wikipedia and more.
-After selecting the website that you wish to search, enter the search term and hit enter key.
+After selecting the website that you wish to search, enter the search term and hit the Enter key.

 You can click on the Tor button (onion icon towards the left of Tor browser) to set up Tor cookies and other preferences.

 Drawbacks Of Tor Browser

-There is only one – the browser get slower at times.
+There is only one – the browser gets slower at times.
 This is because of the fact that the data packets are routed through a good number of relay points in the Tor browser.
 I could not find any other negatives while browsing with Tor.
 Also, on some sites, you may have to allow scripts using the S icon just before the address bar.
-Sites such as Facebook and twitter make extensive use of scripts so you may face problems if you run Tor with scripts blocked.
+Sites such as Facebook and Twitter make extensive use of scripts so you may face problems if you run Tor with scripts blocked.
 You can toggle blocking/allowing scripts using the S button.